Philippians 2:13 - God working in you the wanting and working?

 If God is "WORKING in you both the wanting and the working" (Philippians 2:13), would it be possible to want or work anything different than what God is WORKING in you?

-Yes, as Paul for example wrote: "I also am-laboring, struggling according-to His working WORKING in me" (Colossians 1:29).
-Paul was laboring according-to the working WORKING in him.
+Yes, as Paul for example wrote: "I also am-laboring, agonizing in-accordance-with His working WORKING in me" (Colossians 1:29).
+Paul was laboring in-according-with the working WORKING in him.
 This could suggest a cooperation of two: Paul's labor, and the working WORKING in Paul.

 If we apply this principle to the "WANTING" (Philippians 2:13), Paul here would be willing according-to the WANTING WORKING in him.
 This could suggest a cooperation of two: Paul's will, and the WANTING WORKING in Paul.